FelixTellmann/shopify-ftp-access/README.md

 This runs a local FTP server (on localhost) that will communicate with Shopify over HTTP API and allows you to upload/download/edit your theme files and assets using your favorite FTP client.

 Note: this tool is built with [Node.js](https://nodejs.org) and is installed via [npm](https://www.npmjs.org) so make sure to have Node installed.
 I have tested this on Mac and Windows.
-Please [submit an issue](https://github.com/sstur/shopify-ftp/issues) if you come across any bugs.

 ### Installation: